 Unlike the more common osteoarthritis, which is mainly a disease of the cartilage in joints, RA occurs when the body's immune system attacks and damages the joints and, sometimes, other organs.
 RA often occurs in a symmetrical pattern, meaning that if one knee or hand is involved, the other one is, too.

 The condition is considered an autoimmune disease.
 Such diseases are characterized by an immune-system attack on the body's healthy tissues.
-In RA, white blood cells travel to the synovium (the membranes that surround joints) and cause inflammation, or synovitis.
-The ensuing warmth, redness, swelling and pain are typical symptoms of rheumatoid arthritis, which usually affects the wrists, fingers, knees, feet, and ankles.
+In RA, white blood cells travel to the synovium (the membranes that line the inner surface of the joint capsule) and cause inflammation, namely synovitis.
+The ensuing warmth, redness, swelling and pain are typical symptoms of RA, which usually affects the wrists, fingers, knees, feet and ankles.

-The continuous inflammation associated with RA gradually destroys cartilage, which coats the end of the bones.
-This narrows the joint space and eventually damages bone.
+The continuous inflammation associated with RA gradually destroys cartilage- the specialized tissue that coats and cushions the bony ends in the joints.
+The loss of cartilage leads to narrowing and loss of joint space and, eventually, damage to the bone.
 The surrounding muscles, ligaments and tendons that support and stabilize the joint also become weak and unable to work normally.

 The disease can affect more than just the joints, bones and surrounding muscle.
 About one-quarter of those with RA develop rheumatoid nodules.
 These are bumps under the skin that often form close to the joints.
 Many people with rheumatoid arthritis develop anemia.
 Other effects, which occur less often, include neck pain and dry eyes and mouth.
 Very rarely, RA results in inflammation of the blood vessels, the lining of the lungs, or the sac enclosing the heart.
 If you have RA, you may also be at increased risk for infections and gastrointestinal ailments.